Top 10 concealed carry firearms

 • Pros: High capacity, ambidextrous controls, great grip texture.

 • Cons: Slightly larger and heavier than some competitors.
+High price point.

 Please note that these pros and cons are general observations and individual experiences may vary.
 It is recommended to visit a reputable firearms dealer, handle and test-fire different options, and consider your personal preferences before making a decision.